InQSS: a speech intelligibility and quality assessment model using a multi-task learning network: TMHINT-QI dataset

 \subsection{Listening test}

-In the listening test, the participants scored the speech in terms of quality and intelligibility.
-The quality score is within the range of 1-5, where 1 represents the lowest perceived quality and 5 indicates the highest perceived quality.
-The intelligibility score is the number of characters that a participant can identify from a speech.
-Because each TMHINT utterance contains 10 characters, the intelligibility score is within the range of 0-10, where zero indicates that the participant cannot recognize any characters in the speech, whereas 10 means the participant can recognize the entire sentences.
+In the listening test, the participants scored the utterances based on quality and intelligibility.
+The quality score is on a scale of 1-5, where 1 represents the lowest perceived quality and 5 indicates the highest perceived quality.
+The intelligibility score is the number of characters a participant can recognize from an utterance.
+Because each TMHINT sentence contains 10 characters, the intelligibility score is within the range of 0-10, where the score represents the number of characters a participant can recognize in the sentence.

 The listening test was divided into pretest and formal test.
-In the pretest, the participants had to listen to and score five clean speeches from the training data of the SE models.
-The participants were informed that these clean speeches were examples and had a quality score of 5.
-The pretest was designed to ensure that the participants could understand Chinese and have normal hearing.
-In addition, it helped the participants to become familiar with the listening test procedure.
-Then, during the formal test, the participants listened to and scored 103 samples chosen from the listening test speech pool.
-The samples in the formal test started with two randomly chosen files, and the other 101 files included 5 clean speeches and 96 noisy or enhanced speeches.
-Note that, to avoid the problem of a data imbalance in later studies, the number of testing files was designed to be 96 such that each participant would score the same number of files under different SNRs, methods, or noise types.
+In the pretest, the participants had to listen to and score five clean utterances from the SE models' training data.
+We informed the participants that these clean utterances had a quality score of 5, so the upper bound of quality scores might be less affected by the headphones they used.
+In addition, participants' ability to recognize all characters of clean utterances provided an indicator for evaluating their understanding of Chinese and hearing status.

+During the formal test, the participants listened to and scored 103 utterances chosen from the listening test utterance pool.
+The samples in the formal test started with two randomly chosen files, and the other 101 files included 5 clean utterances and 96 noisy or enhanced utterances.
+To avoid the problem of a data imbalance in later studies, the number of testing files was designed to be 96 such that each participant would score the same number of files under different SNRs, methods, or noise types.
 For example, because there are six processing methods (five SE methods and one without processing), a participant listened to 16 (96/6) samples for each method.

-In total, TMHINT-QI contains 24,408 samples with 14,919 unique speeches (including example files).
-Specifically, these data were collected from 226 participants (94 males and 132 females) between 20 and 50 years of age.
+In total, TMHINT-QI contains 24,408 samples with 14,919 unique utterances (including example files).
+These data were collected from 226 participants (94 males and 132 females) between 20 and 50 years of age.